chesterwizzle/Haikuverse/README.md

     *   `generateConstellationRecommendations` (HTTP, v2): Recommends existing constellations for publishing by embedding haiku text and querying the "published stars" Vector Search index.
     *   `getThemeBasedConstellationRecommendations` (HTTP, v2): Recommends constellations for discovery by embedding a user's theme prompt and querying the "fables" Vector Search index.
     *   `publishStar` (HTTP, v2): Publishes a haiku to a constellation.
 Atomically updates Firestore documents, embeds the haiku text, and upserts the result into the "published stars" Vector Search index.
 Also awards achievements.
     *   `deletePublishedStar` (HTTP, v2): Removes a published haiku.
-Atomically updates Firestore (decrementing counts, handling ownership transfer, deleting empty constellations), and removes the corresponding datapoint from both the "published stars" and "fables" (if applicable) Vector Search indices.
+Atomically updates Firestore (decrementing counts, handling ownership transfer, deleting empty constellations), removes the corresponding datapoint from the Vector Search index, and performs a final, fault-tolerant sync to clear the `constellationId` from the user's private favorite document, ensuring data consistency across the application.

 *   **Knowledge Graph & Customization Persistence**
     *   `saveConstellationCustomizations` (HTTP, v2): A synchronous, RPC-style endpoint that saves a constellation's fable/image to Firestore, deletes old assets from Storage, upserts the new fable embedding to the "fables" Vector Search index, queries for semantic neighbors, and updates the constellation's `semanticNeighborIds` list, returning the final neighbor list directly to the client.